ashleydavis/rfsd-web-page-eleventy/src/outline.md

   - Mocking the backend with mock-api
   - Manual TDD
   - Output driven testing
-  - Cypress ?
+  - Playwright ?

-# 6. Growing pains
+# 6. Just ship it!

-## Scaling up
+## Finishing the example application

-Now we scale up our development process to handle a backend with multiple services.
+Now we take Photosphere to production!

-We'll add some microservices to Photosphere, but the techniques presented in this chapter aren't just for microservices.
-Using Docker Compose we'll create a convenient setup for fast development and testing of our fullstack application, including the integration of a database (or other services).

-Learn how to scale our application to support a development team.
-Discuss mono-repos vs meta-repos, when to publish a package and how to share code between our projects.

-### Notes

-- Was previously chapter 4.
+Along the way we'll create a monorepo, convert our code to TypeScript.

+We'll also revisit refactoring, update our code to upload multiple photos at once, and finally we'll implement pagination.

+We'll also make a surprising design decision.
+It suprised even me!

 # 7. Being the detective

-## Debugging and problem solving
+## Debugging, problem solving and preventing bugs

 Learn strategy and techniques for merciless bug hunting and effective problem solving with real examples from the Photosphere application.

+We'll also learn numerous techniques to help us find and fix bugs during development, because it's much cheaper and more effective to fix bugs before they get to production.

 ### Notes

-- Was previously chapter 5.
 - I may expand on (manual) testing techniques here if I can fit it.

 # 8. We are not in Kansas anymore